-19.6 Acquisition of CSC and SFFC Shares
+19.6 Acquisition of CSC Shares

 On November 24, 2016, the Company acquired all of the outstanding shares of CSC from PPPI, a related party under common ownership, for a total consideration of P2.0 billion.
-The carrying amounts of the interim consolidated assets and liabilities of CSC at the time of acquisition amounted to P8.4 billion and P5.4 billion, respectively.
-The excess of the net identifiable assets over the acquisition price is presented as Other Reserves under the Equity section of the interim consolidated statements of financial position (see Note 19.3).
-As of March 31, 2022 and December 31, 2021, the outstanding liability from this transaction amounting to P500.0 million is presented as part of Non-trade payables under the Trade and Other Payables account in the interim consolidated statements of financial position (see Note 13).
+The carrying amounts of the consolidated assets and liabilities of CSC at the time of acquisition amounted to P8.4 billion and P5.4 billion, respectively.
+The excess of the net identifiable assets over the acquisition price is presented as Other Reserves under the Equity section of the consolidated statements of financial position (see Note 20.3).
+As of March 31, 2023 and December 31, 2022, the outstanding liability from this transaction amounting to P500.0 million is presented as Nontrade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 13).